 How do I report an abandoned vehicle on private property that someone else owns?

 If the abandoned vehicle is on private property within a city located within King County, contact that city and ask who handles those complaints.
 Some cities have code enforcement officers and others do not.
-You can use these links to find your city's contact information.

 I abandoned my vehicle on the roadside and now it is gone.
 Who do I call to get it back?